avaneev/r8brain-free-src/README.md

 league of the fastest among the most precise SRC algorithms.
 The more precise alternative being only the whole number-factored SRC, which can be slower.

+P.S.
+Please credit the creator of this library in your documentation in the following way: "Sample rate converter designed by Aleksey Vaneev of Voxengo".

 ## Requirements ##

 C++ compiler and system with the "double" floating point type (53-bit